CohenNaama/CohenNaama/README.md

-# Naama Cohen – Backend Developer
+# Naama Cohen - Junior Backend Developer

-Hi there!
-I'm an entry-level backend developer, passionate about building scalable systems and learning through hands-on experience.
+Hi there! 👋

-After completing a comprehensive Python Full Stack Development program, I’ve been actively sharpening my skills through end-to-end projects — building backend systems with **Python, FastAPI, Flask, PostgreSQL**, and adding **React** frontends when needed.
-My work also includes tools like **Docker, Pytest**, **CI/CD pipelines**, and deployments on **AWS and Azure**.
-I’ve integrated AI technologies such as **OpenAI, Claude, and Gemini** into production-style applications.
+I'm a junior backend-focused developer, building practical and scalable systems while continuously learning through hands-on experience.

-While backend is my main focus, I’m also comfortable working with **Redux, Material-UI**, and other frontend tools to complete the picture.
+Since completing a Python Fullstack program, I’ve built 5+ projects (3 deployed to the cloud) using **Python, FastAPI, Flask, PostgreSQL**, often Dockerized and tested with **Pytest**.
+Some projects integrate AI features (OpenAI, Claude, Gemini), while others explore async services and Kafka pipelines.

-🚀 I love learning new technologies and continuously aim for clean, maintainable code.
+While backend is my main focus and passion, I’ve also built frontends with **React, Redux, and Material-UI** when needed to deliver complete applications.
+Across all projects, I’ve written around **800K lines of code** and **1.8K automated tests** - lots of trial, error, and hands-on learning.

-🔍 I'm open to entry-level backend developer opportunities.
+🔍 Currently open to junior backend developer opportunities where I can contribute, grow, and collaborate.

 ##  Featured Projects